-Unless you’re a professional writer/editor, you probably read the title of this article and started envisaging a cash till.
+Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 Surprise, surprise – that’s not what we’re going to talk about.
 ‘Register’ also refers to the level of formality that language fragments have.
-In plain English, language register classifies whether a sentence is used in formal or informal settings.
+In other words, language register classifies whether a sentence is used in formal or informal settings.

 Think about language register like the clothes you wear.

-In the same way, you use different language in different settings.
+In the same way, different language is used in different settings.

 Have you ever read a social media post or a piece of copy and thought, “That’s way too formal”, or “It’s too casual”?